web-servers/jws-operator/README.md

 operator-sdk cleanup jws-operator
 ```
 **Note** Check the installModes: in bundle/manifests/jws-operator.clusterserviceversion.yaml (all AllNamespaces is openshift-operators)
+**Note** Uninstall other versions of the operator otherwise the your modifications might not be visible.

 ## Install the operator from sources.